Quadcryo/quadcryo/_posts/2026-06-08-einsteinreu.md

   </figure>
 </div>

 <p> We have begun writing our final paper pending adjustments to purpose.
 The paper will be titled something adjacent to "Improved Poly-Log Diameter Bounds for \(SL_{2}(\mathbb{Z}_{p})\) via Higher Commutators."
-Aside from updates regarding the paper(s), I will likely include a final reflection and possibly anything else notable.
+Aside from updates regarding the paper(s), I will likely include some concluding remarks and possibly anything else notable.
 But for now, the program has come to a close. </p>

-<h4 id = "13">Reflection</h4>
+<h4 id = "13">Concluding remarks</h4>

-<p> I will attempt to keep this reflection fairly succinct.
+<p> I will attempt to keep these concluding remarks fairly succinct.
 Looking back at everything this REU has offered me, it's tempting to think that it creates a conclusive perspective about how I should think about mathematics, and more importantly, whether it is something I should want to pursue.
 If anything, this REU has complicated the question entirely.
 This post has spoken <i>ad nauseam</i> about the impact of AI on every aspect of our lives, from its less noticeable aspects to its field-revolutionizing aspects, particularly in academia.
 In the 3 months I have been gone, I have watched AI become the pinnacle of human endeavour, acknowledging that this is just the beginning.
 In the 3 months I have been gone, AI has raised question after question about the novelty of human thought.
 And still, there is little possibility to accurately predict this future. </p>

 <div class="centered-square-container">
   <figure class="grid-card square-card">